 Rod price in Nepal 2026

 If you're planning to build a house in Nepal whether it's a cozy two-storey in Kathmandu or a solid structure in the Terai one of the first things your contractor will ask you about is iron rods.
 And rightly so.
 Steel rods (commonly called sariya or loha in Nepali) are literally the skeleton of your building.
 Get the pricing wrong, and your entire construction budget can spiral out of control before you've even laid the foundation.
 So, let's break it all down.
 What are iron rods actually costing right now in Nepal?
 Which brands are people trusting?
 And what should you watch out for when buying?
+If you are researching the latest rod price in Nepal, this detailed guide will help you understand the current market clearly before purchasing steel for your home construction project.

 What Exactly Are TMT Bars and Why Do They Matter?